pere3353/omnifact_web/save-our-children-is-politicizing-human-trafficking/index.md

 [https://pcaiowa.org/does-wearing-a-mask-make-children-more-vulnerable-to-sex-trafficking/](https://pcaiowa.org/does-wearing-a-mask-make-children-more-vulnerable-to-sex-trafficking/)

-Donald Trump has also been implicated in the Epstein scandal, along with Alan Dershowitz.
+Donald Trump has also been implicated in the Epstein scandal, along with his personal lawyer Alan Dershowitz.
 William Barr also has connections to Epstein.

 [https://filmdaily.co/news/jeffrey-epstein-donald-trump/](https://filmdaily.co/news/jeffrey-epstein-donald-trump/)

-He continues to wish the best for Ghislaine Maxwell.
+To this day, he continues to wish the best for Ghislaine Maxwell.

 [https://www.youtube.com/watch?v=rliXZhHjskM](https://www.youtube.com/watch?v=rliXZhHjskM)